An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Preliminaries

 We will need the following simple result, which fulfills the same role as Lemma 2 in~\cite{approximatingrect}.
+It seems very likely that a result of this kind has explicitly appeared somewhere else already, but we have been unable to find it.

-\begin{theorem} Let $G$ be an edge weighted graph on $n$ vertices such that the weight of each edge can be represented using no more than $B$ bits.
+\begin{theorem} Let $G$ be an edge-weighted graph on $n$ vertices such that the weight of each edge can be represented using no more than $B$ bits.
 Then we can find a drawing of $G$ that attains $\mathop{\mathrm{cr}}(G)$ in $2^{O(n^4\log n)}+2^{O(n^2)}B^2$-time. \end{theorem}

 \begin{proof} Given a set $C\subset\binom{E}{2}$, we can determine whether there is a simple drawing $\mathcal{D}$ of $G$ with $C(\mathcal{D})=C$ in the following way: For any given edge $e\in E$, there are less than $n^2!$ possible orders in which the points where $e$ crosses the other edges may appear along the curve representing $e$.
 For a fixed order of the crossings along every edge, we can test whether it arises from an actual drawing of $G$ by placing a dummy vertex at each crossing and then using a linear time planarity testing algorithm (see~\cite{patrignani2013planarity}).
 Thus, we can test whether $C$ actually comes from a drawing in $n^2!^{O(n^2)}=2^{O(n^4\log n)}$-time.